cam-cambridge/creality-part-remover/README.md

 Assembly is easy with magnets press fitting into the designed recesses in the printed part and the extrusion profile can be attached using a standard high performance glue.
 For using the bed remover we recommend a build surface which releases the part at lower temperatures such as PEI or PrintBite+.
 An example g-code script is including for docking the printing head in the remover and dragging the removal system across the build surface to remove a part.
 This example is written for a Creality CR-20 Pro and may require modification.

-Here is a GIF showing the automatic removal system removing a printed Cali Cat test part as an illustrative example.
+Here is a GIF showing the automatic removal system removing a printed Cali Cat test part in PLA as an illustrative example.

 ![Automated 3D Printer Part Remover](media/part-remover.gif)